-|Average train duration||3 h 25 min|
+|Average train duration||3 h 42 min|

-|Average train ticket price||$24 (€20)|
+|Average train ticket price||$25 (€22)|

-Trains from Prato to Milan cover the 143 miles (231 km) long journey taking on average 3 h 25 min with our travel partners like Intercity, Frecciarossa, Italo, Regionale Veloce, Regionale or Trenitalia.
-Normally, there are 25 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as $12 (€10), but the average price of train tickets is $24 (€20).
+Trains from Prato to Milan cover the 143 miles (231 km) long trip taking on average 3 h 42 min with our travel partners like Regionale, Intercity, Frecciarossa, Intercity Notte, Italo or Trenitalia.
+There are direct train services available.
+While the average ticket price for this route costs around $25 (€22), you can find the cheapest train ticket for as low as $11 (€10).
 Travelers depart most frequently from Prato Centrale and arrive in Milano Centrale.

-Italo is a brand of high-speed trains from the Italian train company Nuovo Trasporto Viaggiatori (NTV).
-Its fleet of trains are the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly train that can reach speeds up to 150 mph (250 km/h).
-You can choose from the following Italo ticket types when purchasing tickets between Prato and Milan: Low Cost, Economy, and Flex.
-Italo offers four different class options: Smart, Comfort, Prima and Club Executive.
-Standard services in all Italo trains include bathrooms, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of films, music and games).
-While some amenities may differ based on the class option booked, each train car is modernly equipped with a high level of comfort.
+Italo is a brand of high-speed trains operated by the Italian train company Nuovo Trasporto Viaggiatori (NTV).
+Its fleet of trains includes the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly train that can reach a maximum speed of 150 mph (250 km/h).
+Italo offers four different class options, but each train car is modernly equipped with a high level of comfort.
+You can choose between the Smart, Comfort, Prima and Club Executive classes.
+Standard services in all Italo trains include bathrooms, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of movies, music and games).
+Italo offers three types of fares with different prices and flexibility: Low Cost, Economy, and Flex.

 On an average day, there are normally between one and three trains from Prato Milan.
 Per week, the total is around 15 trains that are offered.
 Several different factors may impact the total length of your trip between these two cities, including whether you will be required to switch trains before you arrive in Milan, and if so, how long your transfer is expected to take.
 Typically, you can plan on your voyage lasting just over 3h.
 Prato is approximately 182 miles (293 km) from the city center.
 Most trains that service this route are not direct, so you will most likely need to transfer trains at least once during your trip.
 You’ll never run out of things to see or visit in Milan, whether it’s going to the Duomo di Milano or exploring the Sforzesco Castle.